rguske/rguske.github.io/post/using-harbor-with-the-vcenter-event-broker-appliance/index.md

 set -euo pipefail

 # Ask for the Harbor FQDN
-echo "Enter the FQDN (harbor.domain.com) of your Harbor registry:"
+echo "Enter the FQDN (e.g. harbor.domain.com) of your Harbor registry:"

 read REGISTRY